 LUSH implements its brand pillars consistently and cohesively across its marketing channels.
 Their Instagram Story highlights pinned to the top of their profile represent their brand pillars organized by category.
 Including Community, Values, Take Action, and their range of clean products.

-We couldn’t include examples of brand pillars in action without including ourselves.
-(Bazaarvoice, for those not paying full attention).
 Our brand pillars are the soul of what we do here at Bazaarvoice.
 They’re highlighted on our About us page and clearly outline our mission and values for everyone to see.
-After all, transparency—our third pillar—is key.
+After all, transparency — our third pillar — is key.

 Brand pillars require big picture thinking